 We have such wonderful natural treasure - we need to take care of it.

 These days the majority of Tatra mountains is protected as National Park, but it wasn’t always like this in the past.
 Historically, the Tatra region was treated as a resource mine – people were extracting copper, silver, gold and iron there.
 They especially exploited Koscieliska Valley.

 With the passing of time people started to think about nature protection – they stopped mining the minerals and limited sheep grazing.
 This was sufficient until the 20th century when Tatra mountains were practically unknown, even among Poles.

-Only after crowds of tourists started to visit these mountains, Polish government intensified its protective actions.
+Only after crowds of tourists started to visit these mountains, the Polish government intensified its protective actions.
 In 1955 Tatra National Park was created to preserve its natural wonders from the irresponsible behaviour of tourists.

 The most important rules of Tatra National Park in Poland:

 → Hike only the official trails.
 There's loads of them in Tatra mountains - fortunately, you get to see almost every corner without getting off the trail.

 → Keep the noise down.
 There are wild animals close to the trails and they wouldn't like to be disturbed.

 → Take all your rubbish with you and get rid of it at home/hotel/mountain hut.
 Food leftovers pose a threat to animals, which tempted by the smell, may eat them.
 Such a case may cause the animal to get sick or even die.
 Because of that, there are no trash cans along the trails.

 → Scaring away or disturbing animals can induce unnecessary stress in them.
 When you see a wild animal in National Park, if possible, walk away or pass it by.
 Don't approach it, as it might be also dangerous for you.